 Armenia's unit of currency is the Armenian Dram.
 For up to date exchange rates visit: www.xe.com

 Do not try to obtain any local currency (Armenian Dram) before you arrive in the country.
 You can withdraw cash from ATM's at Yerevan Airport and in Yerevan itself, using a credit card or a debit card.

 A passport with at least 6 months validity is required.
-Visas are not required by UK and EU passport holders, but ARE required by USA passport holders.
+Visas are not required by UK and EU passport holders.
 You must check the individual visa requirements for your chosen holiday.
-The link to detailed visa information for each trip can be found on the trip page.
+The link to detailed visa information for each trip can be found on the holiday page.

 You should attend your own doctor and dentist for a check-up.
 Your doctor will have access to the most up to date information on the required vaccinations for the country you are visiting.
 A very good online resource is the UK National Health Travellers website at fitfortravel.nhs.uk

 Asia Road Map: Caucasus, Georgia, Armenia, Azerbaijan. freytag & berndt 1:700,000 scale